RNVizion/rnv-brand/BRAND_COLORS.md

 that a second gold exists without learning when the second one is mandatory.
 Publishing a value and publishing the condition under which it is required are two different acts, and only the first had been done.

+**The fill half was checked across all five apps on 2026-08-31 and is clean.** Ten sites resolve a background to `BRAND_DARK_GOLD_DEEP`: four in `rnv-text-transformer` and four in `rnv-color-picker` draw `#ffffff` on it at 5.5547, and two are checkbox indicators carrying no text. **Nothing draws black on the deep gold anywhere.**

+**So the failing case the rule names is real arithmetic and not a real occurrence** — which is the best outcome available for a rule published after the fact, and it means the rule can be enforced without a migration.

+**The `3.7806` is the figure that makes over-application dangerous**, and it is why the rule is stated bidirectionally rather than as *"prefer the deep gold for text"*.
+A rule phrased as a preference invites a sweep that replaces every `BRAND_DARK_GOLD`; six of the sites corrected this week are fills and edges that such a sweep would have broken.

+**Zero is a floor, as it always is.** The sweep could not resolve the background expression in 113 declarations in `rnv-icon-builder`, 154 in `rnv-color-mixer`, 66 in `rnv-color-palette-manager`, 52 in `rnv-color-picker` and 39 in `rnv-text-transformer` — computed expressions and cross-module lookups.
+Six of the ten sites inherit their label from an enclosing rule rather than declaring it.

 ### Every check written where two things coincide is blind to the case where they do not